 There are also overseas standards to draw upon, including a US safety standard for bedside sleepers, F2903-13, which we've tailored to meet Australian requirements.

-When testing bassinets we look at:
+When testing bassinets we look at safety issues such as:

 - Small objects which could become loose and pose a choking hazard.